OriginProtocol/origin/README.md

 6. `npm run start`

-7. `testrpc in another terminal tab`
+7. In another terminal tab:

+    `testrpc`

 8. In Metamask, configure RPC to be private network (localhost 8545) and import the private key for one of your test wallets (should show roughly 100 Eth) - *DO NOT GET YOUR MAIN NET WALLET MIXED UP*
 This needs to be done every single time a new testrpc instance is run.